 James 1:14 (ICB)

-Yet, we also have a Savior.
-Jesus took our place on the cross after enduring the full onslaught of temptation, but never giving in.
+We have a Savior.
+Jesus took our place on the cross after enduring the full onslaught of temptation, but He never gave in.

 Despite our selfishness, Jesus offers grace and forgiveness to anyone willing to accept His free gift.

-However, true believers will not continue living in habitual sin.
-At least not willingly.
-Yes, there are believers seem stuck in sinful habits.
+Some believers seem stuck in sinful habits.
 But true believers hate their sin.
-They are wrestling with it and the Spirit stands ready to help them.
+They wrestle with it, and the Spirit stands ready to help them.

 See how the Gospel unfolds in chapter 3 of Genesis.